Elohim00/COFFEE-SHOP-SALES-PERFORMANCE/README.md

 - To enhance operational efficiency, it is important to optimize staffing based on daily sales patterns.
 Additionally, ensuring fast and reliable card payment processing is crucial for maintaining customer satisfaction.

 ##### Marketing Strategies
-Creating promotions to boost sales during identified slow periods can be effective.
+- Creating promotions to boost sales during identified slow periods can be effective.
 Using social media to highlight popular drinks and introduce new variations is also recommended.

 ##### Menu Engineering
-Top-selling items should be placed prominently on the menu.
+- Top-selling items should be placed prominently on the menu.
 It is essential to analyze the profitability of each drink type and adjust pricing if needed.

 ##### Seasonal Preparation
--Anticipating and preparing for high-sales periods, particularly in late July, is important.
+- Anticipating and preparing for high-sales periods, particularly in late July, is important.
 Developing strategies to mitigate sales dips, such as those observed in early July, will help maintain steady sales throughout the year.

 ### Future Work